Saudi-led coalition clears four fuel ships to dock at Yemen's Hodeidah port -sources | Headlines

 Saudi-led coalition clears four fuel ships to dock at Yemen's Hodeidah port -sources

-The Saudi-led coalition has cleared four fuel ships to dock at Yemen's Red Sea port of Hodeidah, two sources familiar with the matter said, after Yemen's internationally recognized government said on Wednesday it had approved the entry of some vessels.
+The Saudi-led coalition has cleared four fuel ships to dock at Yemen's Red Sea port of Hodeidah, two sources familiar with the matter said, after Yemen's internationally recognised government said on Wednesday it had approved entry of some vessels.

 As of Wednesday morning, the four vessels had not yet begun moving towards Hodeidah port, which is controlled by the Houthis.
 Yemen's foreign ministry said it had allowed a number of fuel vessels to enter Hodeidah to ease the humanitarian situation but provided no further details.